utk7arsh/utk7arsh/README.md

 ## About

-- Incoming MS CS student at University of Pennsylvania
+- Current Masters in Computer Science student at University of Pennsylvania
-- Undergraduate Computer science student at University of California, Los Angeles
+- Undergraduate Computer Science graduate from University of California, Los Angeles

 ### 🌱 Clubs and Leadership -
   - Co-founder, Former Technical Director, and Director of Parternships at [BruinAI](https://www.bruinai.org/)